BlueWallet/rn-ldk/README.md

 A thin wrapper layer is implemented in Kotlin & Swift to provide convenient better-abstracted methods to Javascript.
-Javascript part itself has *zero dependencies*, as a drawback some functions have to be provided externally (optional, as rn-ldk is shipped with api-based fallback)
+Javascript part itself has *zero dependencies*, as a drawback some functions have to be provided externally (optional, as rn-ldk is shipped with API-based fallback)

+Data is stored on the side of RN, for this purpose we provide AsyncStorage to RnLdk, but anything conforming to AsyncStorage interface will work.

+Mainnet only.

+Example React Native project is bundled with this repo (as a playground for testing).

 ## Installation